Photon counting: Medicine

 In radiology, one of the major disadvantages of X-ray imaging modalities is the negative effects of ionising radiation.
 Although the risk from small exposures (as used in most medical imaging) is thought to be small, the radiation protection principle of "as low as reasonably practicable" (ALARP) is always applied.
 One way of reducing exposures is to make X-ray detectors as efficient as possible, so that lower doses can be used for a given diagnostic image quality.
 Photon counting detectors could help, due to their ability to reject noise more easily.
 Photon counting is analogous to color photography, where each photon's differing energy affects the output, as compared to charge integration, which considers only the intensity of the signal, as in black and white photography.

 Photon-counting mammography was introduced commercially in 2003.
 Although such systems are not widespread, some evidence supports their ability to produce comparable images at an approximately 40% lower dose than other digital mammography systems with flat panel detectors.
 Spectral imaging technology was subsequently developed to discriminate between photon energies, with the possibility to further improve image quality and to distinguish tissue types.
 Photon-counting computed tomography is another interest area, which is rapidly evolving and is approaching clinical feasibility.

 Fluorescence-lifetime imaging microscopy

 Time-correlated single-photon counting (TCSPC) precisely records the arrival times of individual photons, enabling measurement of picosecond time-scale differences in the arrival times of photons generated by fluorescent, phosphorescence or other chemical processes that emit light, providing additional molecular information about samples.
 The use of TCSPC enables relatively slow detectors to measure extremely minute time differences that would be obscured by overlapping impulse responses if multiple photons were incident concurrently.

 LIDAR

 Some pulse LIDAR systems operate in single photon counting mode using TCSPC to achieve higher resolution.
+Infrared photon-counting technologies for LIDAR are advancing rapidly.